 Ronke shares her path to product management through customer support.
 Here she shares the importance of talking to the customer support people as they are tapped into the voice of the customer.

 “When you are starting at a new organization, the first person you want to go talk to is a tech support person.
 That is the first person you want to be friends with, that’s the first person you want to buy coffee for, that is the first person you want to say, ‘Hi, nice to meet you.’

 “Then shadow them, sit with them, hear the calls.
-Then ask them, hey, help me, what are the top five problems?
+Ask them, hey, help me, what are the top five problems?
 Help me rank them.
-Then when you solve that problem with an experience, the first person you show it to is that tech support rep because they will tell you whether or not you got it. … They are the ears and the voice of the customer.
-They hear everything.
+When you solve that problem with an experience, the first person you show it to is that tech support rep because they will tell you whether or not you got it.
+They are the ears and the voice of the customer; they hear everything.

 “The other thing I do when I start a new organization other than tech support or customer service, I will find those people sometimes in certain organizations called customer success.
 They are the first people I meet along with the relationship manager.
 The relationship manager can tell you whether or not that customer is on the verge of leaving you if one more thing goes wrong, or if they are happy or if they are unhappy.